Regulus343/Fractal/readme.md

 	php artisan config:publish regulus/fractal

 You will now be able to edit the config file in `app/config/packages/regulus/fractal`.
+Since Fractal makes use of a lot of SolidSite features, you may wish to publish SolidSite's config file too:

+	php artisan config:publish regulus/solid-site --path="workbench/regulus/fractal/vendor/regulus/solid-site/src/config"

 **Run the migrations and seed the database:**